 - Recommend policies and guidelines that support AGU’s mission and strategic goal of “becoming a scientific leader, collaborator and sought after partner for scientific innovation, rigor and interdisciplinary focus on global issues.”

 - Help determine the metrics needed to annually review journal performance.
 Review the performance and identify strengths and concerns to the AGU Board and Council.

 - Using the criteria and policies already in place, form search committees for needed Editors-in-Chief (EIC) and make EIC recommendations to the Council Leadership Team.

 - Work to clarify the role of the Publications Committee in the organization, and serve as a conduit of information between AGU leadership and other volunteers involved in publishing with a particular focus on editors.

-The committee meets at AGU headquarters in May, and virtually throughout the year as needed.
-Current dates are:
+The committee meets in-person early in the year, and virtually throughout the year as needed.

 Questions about this committee can be directed to Matthew Giampoala(firstname.lastname@example.org).